mihdan/mihdan-lite-video-embed/readme.txt

 == Changelog ==

+= 1.8.0 (02.05.2024) =
+* Latte package has been removed
+* Fixed RuTube player display error
+* Fixed an error of displaying player in block editor

 = 1.7.3 (30.11.2023) =
-* Added integration with the Clearfy plugin from Creative Motishion
+* Added integration with the Clearfy plugin from Creative Motion

 = 1.7.2 (28.11.2023) =
 * Added setting to clean up the database when the plugin is uninstalled